 American cop Tom Decker used his detective skills to locate his great-great-grandmother’s house using nothing but one old photograph from the 1920s.

-He first believed the house was located in either Dublin or Cork, but his hunt brought him to Beechfield Street in the Ballymacarret area of east Belfast.
+He first believed the house was located in either Dublin or Cork, but his hunt brought him to Beechfield Street in the Ballymacarret area of east Belfast, in March 2014.

 On his first trip outside the U.S., the Michigan policeman traveled to Ireland to see the house and met with its current owner, Dan Mallon.